Nice to meet you, I’m Molly

 The last diet I ever went on was the one that finally gave me control.

-Oddly, it was a hyper-restrictive keto diet that shifted everything for me, because everything I felt in my body negated years and years of diet and nutrition misinformation.
-I tripled my fat intake, and I did not put on bodily fat.
-In fact, I lost it.
-I stopped eating sugar and this did not intensify my cravings, it squashed them.
+Oddly, it was a hyper-restrictive keto diet that shifted everything for me.
+On keto, everything I felt in my body directly disproved years and years of diet and nutrition misinformation.

 In my new state of health, I finally realized it was time to make a bigger change than my own eating patterns.